When traveling in Europe, following are helpful things to know about gluten-free food labeling, celiac disease associations and language aides.

 An essential tool to carry is a gluten-free translation card.
-Websites such as Celiactravel.com have free downloadable cards in 60 languages, while Allergy Translation or Select Wisely websites let you buy customized cards for your food intolerances and allergies.
+Websites such as Celiactravel.com have free downloadable cards in 60 languages, while Equal Eats or Select Wisely websites let you buy customized cards for your food intolerances and allergies.

 A great smartphone tool is the Google Translate app, which allows you to hover your camera above a menu or a package’s ingredients and get an English translation on your screen.
 You can also type English into the app and get a translation to show a server.
 Keep an eye out for other helpful travel apps.
 (Be sure to get an international phone plan or local SIM card.)

 Almost every European country has an association, which are an absolute must for the gluten-free traveler.
 In particular, the Federation of Associations of Celiacs of Spain (FACE at Celiacos.org) is a wealth of information, including a guide to GF packaged goods in Spain, regional restaurants and their FACEMOVIL smartphone app to help you navigate gluten-free.

 The Coeliac UK website is full of travel tips and has a list of restaurant groups and hotels that have earned gluten-free accreditation.